 1 Max The Parrot

-In November 1991, 36-year-old Jane Gill was found dead in her Northern California home.
-Suspicion fell on Gary Joseph Rasp, Gill’s business partner, who appeared in court as a suspect.
-The only witness was Max, Gill’s parrot, which probably saw the murder.
+In November 1991, 36‑year‑old Jane Gill was discovered dead in her Northern California home.
+Gary Joseph Rasp, Gill’s business partner, became the primary suspect.
+The only potential eyewitness was Max, Gill’s African Grey parrot, who likely observed the crime.

 ]]>